Use a Geofence control to monitor when a dispatched mobile user arrives and departs from a location. Available with Premium.

 Longitude question: The numeric question that contains the longitude of the geofence in decimal format.

 Arrived time destination: The destination date/time field to receive the date/time of the first time the mobile user arrived at the geofence.
-The destination field is filled in after the dispatch is submitted.
+The destination field is filled in after the dispatch is submitted so the value will not be visible to the app user.

 Departed time destination: The destination date/time field to received the date/time of the last time the mobile user departed from the geofence.
-The destination field is filled in after the dispatch is submitted.
+The destination field is filled in after the dispatch is submitted so the value will not be visible to the app user.

 Radius: The size of the geofence.
 Geofences smaller than 50 meters may not be accurately detected.